Travel Guides

 Sesame bagel

-Bright and early at 6 am, we headed to Pop Up Bagels for their renowned soft bagels.
+When we visited pop up had just opened and there were always lines.
 Surprisingly, there was no line at 7 am—a major win!
 We went all out and grabbed a dozen, which came with two complimentary tubs of cream cheese.
 We kept one tub and asked for an extra bagel on the side.

-These bagels truly redefine greatness.
+These bagels were great.
 Fluffy, warm, and baked fresh to order, they’re best enjoyed immediately—perfect for tearing apart and dipping into that luscious cream cheese.
 I even tried freezing and reheating them later, but honestly, nothing beats the fresh experience.

 Emily (possible Skip)